jjwumaster/aztec-packages/docs/docs/intro.md

 title: What is Aztec?
 ---

-# Aztec: Ethereum, encrypted
+# Aztec: a no-compromises privacy-first Layer 2 on Ethereum

-On Ethereum today, everything is publicly visible, by everyone.
+On blockchains today, everything is publicly visible, by everyone.

-In the real world, people enjoy privacy.

-Aztec brings privacy to Ethereum.
+Aztec is a fully private Layer 2 enabling smart contract privacy.

 ---